gordon8214/kagi-search-alfred-workflow/Readme.md

 ## Building the workflow

-1. Build the `kagiSearchSuggestions` Swift binary which handles getting and search suggestions.
+1. Build the `kagiSearchSuggestions` Swift binary which handles getting and formatting search suggestions.
 2. Notarize the binary if you want it to be portable.
 3. Copy it into the `workflow` folder.